 1. The Creation Process

 Traditionally, they are handmade and each one takes somewhere between 1 and 3 days.
-The Buddhist artisans recite a mantra and bless the Tibetan bracelets which is why they are constantly associated with good luck.
+The Buddhist artisans recite a mantra and bless the Tibetan bracelets which is why they are constantly associated with stones for luck.
 The blessing lasts forever, giving the Buddhist bracelet meaning for eternity.

 The creation process is meticulous and a true Buddhist bracelet is only ever forged by an authentic Tibetan monk.
 They come in a variety of colors (which we’ll cover later), and they match any style.
 All the materials are harvested in a sustainable way that encourages the continuous cycle of nature.
 Many feature intricate patterns or designs that are sacred to Zen Buddhism.
 However, it’s not only Buddhists that wear these string bracelets.
 They are also common in Hinduism, Kabbalah, and Christianity.